 , a word that may be of Celtic origin.
 It indicated a person who lived near a prominent rock, or who came from a town by this name (such as Les Roches in Normandy).

 From a place name that meant "Hroda's island"

 From the name of a town in Lancashire, derived from Old Norse rá

 from Middle English, Old French and Middle High German rose

 .
 All denote a person of a rosy complexion or a person who lived in an area abundant with roses.
 As a Jewish surname it is ornamental, from Yiddish רויז (roiz)

 ROSS English, Scottish

 From various place names (such as the region of Ross in northern Scotland), which are derived from Scottish Gaelic ros

 meaning "promontory, headland".

-Means "dweller in the overgrown valley" from Old English ruh
+Originally indicated a person who lived in an overgrown valley, from Old English ruh

 "rough, overgrown" and boðm